Inspirational Quotations Newsletter #162

 • Describe a situation when your team members disagreed with your ideas or proposal on a project.
 What did you do?

-• Tell me about a time when you discovered a problem before anybody else on your team did.
+• Tell me about a time when you discovered a problem before anybody else on your team.
 What was the nature of the problem?
-How did you handle the problem?
+How did you handle it?
 Did you ask for help?

 • What has been your most creative solution to a problem?

 • Give an example of when you had difficulty getting along with a team member.
 What made this person difficult to work with?
-How did you handle?
+How did you deal with the situation?

 • Tell me about a time when you have had to reject a customer’s request.
 What reasons did you give?
 How did you communicate?